hstr0100/dio-lab-cloud-api/README.md

 # Demo SpringBoot Application for DIO Lab Project Patterns

-This project is a Spring Boot application developed as a demo for the Digital Innovation One (DIO) Lab Project on Design Patterns.
+This project is a Spring Boot application developed as a demo for the Digital Innovation One (DIO) Lab Project on Project Patterns.
 It provides RESTful endpoints to retrieve geographical coordinates for cities and calculate the distance between a given city and the current location of the International Space Station (ISS).

 ### Project Features